pulp/Pulp-manager/README.md

   servers
 - `git_repo_config_dir`: Directory in `git_repo_config` which contains
   the pulp repo config
+- `local_repo_config_dir`: Optional local filesystem path to repo config directory.
+If set, scheduled repo registration will read configs from this path instead of cloning from `git_repo_config`.
 - `internal_package_prefix`: Prefix for indicating an internal package uploaded directly to Pulp primary (no remote URL).
 - `package_name_replacement_pattern`: Regex for matching packages to be renamed.
 Use named matching groups for use in the format rule.